cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 **Typed Arrays:**

 Typed arrays are regular arrays where each element is consistently the same type.
-If you make an array that is only supposed to contain strings, then it will give error when any type of other value is being added to it.
+If you make an array that is only supposed to contain strings, then it will give an error when any type of other value is being added to it.
 If you initialize a variable using an empty array, the TypeScript compiler will implicitly make it as type any[], which is something we want to avoid.
 If the array is going to be initialized with values inside, we can let the compiler infer the type.

 ```typescript
 // initializing a variable with an empty array and type annotation: